yazeedamr/EPL-Soccer-Results-Predictor/README.md

 - HomeTeam: A *string* representing the name of the Home Team in the match in question.

-- AwayTeam: A *string* representing the name of the Home Team in the match in question.
+- AwayTeam: A *string* representing the name of the Away Team in the match in question.

 - FTHG: Full-Time Home Goals (INT); Total goals scored by the home team